 The school's evaluation system may include additional rules as well.
-In the course of time the may (and most likely will) modify it as a whole so that it is truly satisfactory
+In the course of time the teachers

-(and most likely will) modify it and functional.35
+(and most likely will) modify it as a whole so that it is truly satisfactory and functional.
+35

 33 The stages are: collection of information about a phenomenon, information analysis and further procedure plan (for more detail see the Manual for designing SEP PE)